-For safety and consideration of your fellow students and comfort of your child, please do not bring sick children to class or camp.
+For the safety and consideration of your fellow students and the comfort of your child, please do not bring attend when ill or bring sick children to class or camp.

 - an unexplained rash,